 2. Make a Blend With Sunflower Oil

-For those of you who are still adapting to olive oil taste, you can try mixing it with sunflower oil or any other oil that you usually consume most of the time.
+For those of you who are still adapting to the taste of olive oil, you can try mixing it with sunflower oil or any other oil that you usually consume most of the time.
 That’ll help you to adapt to the taste and smell of olive oil slowly.

 Fun fact, most restaurants use this method to reduce their costs of olive oil.
 Many times when I go to the restaurant, I just see that it’s not pure extra virgin olive oil.
 They almost always add some sunflower oil in order to make even more profit.